rik2803/aws-minitools/README.md

 ## `aws_create_timeboxed_role`

-This script creates a timeboxed IAM role for a given user on a given account.
+This script creates a time-boxed IAM role for a given user on a given account.

 ```bash
 $ aws_create_timeboxed_role --help